kfijalkowski1/SPDB/PLAN.md

       - (n factorial paths! but does this even matter? this is essentially a Hamilton path with explicitly given start and end points.
 Maybe we can restrict the max route length to reduce the complexity? and / or use floyd-warshall to compute paths?)
     - - and suggesting N shortest paths.
 In this case, we probably only need to compute a few extra paths between PoI, since the shortest paths are likely to be similar.
 And again, this can be easily parallelized
 - note for future me: inspect waits in the query! maybe it is not cpu-bound and there are some easy performance gains achievable by tuning postgres
-- what about elevation? do we want to minimise the elevation gain?
+- what about elevation? do we want to minimize the elevation gain?

+################

+- Problem: to much data goes into the algorithm and slows it down
+- We cannot simply compute ST_Within, with each edge from the straight line between A and B, it takes 3x more time than the actual A*
+- Optimization 1:
+  - Divide the map into a grid based on lat and lon, assign each way to a block, compute ST_Withing with grid blocks, then only query ways in selected blocks - much fewer predicates to compute
+- Optimization 2:
+  - Select intermediate points (how??) and route between them, parallelizing the query

 ---